guettli/intranets/README.md

 # "One big glossary page" vs "many small pages"

 I recommend "many small pages".
 Create a page for every term.
+I know a lot of people don't like this idea, but I don't see an better alternative.

 This gives every term a unique and canonical URL.
 This helps a lot.